bopen/xarray-sentinel/README.md

     xs:instrument_mode_swaths:  ['IW1', 'IW2', 'IW3']
     groups:                     ['IW1', 'IW1/gcp', 'IW1/attitude', 'IW1/orbit...
 ```
-the attributes `groups` show the avaible groups to be loaded.
+the attributes `groups` shows the avaible groups to be loaded.
 The key `group`
 shall be used to select the dataset to be loaded.

 ### Open gcp dataset